-Hui Makaʻāinana o Makana (Hui) is a community-based nonprofit 501(c)(3) organization formed in 1998 by lineal descendants of Hāʻena.
+Hui Makaʻāinana o Makana (Hui) is a community 501(c)(3) nonprofit formed by lineal descendants of Hāʻena.

 - Loʻi Restoration